rails-api/active_model_serializers/docs/general/logging.md

 # Logging

-If we are using ActiveModelSerializers on a Rails app by default the `Rails.logger` will be used.
+The default logger in a Rails application will be `Rails.logger`.

-On a non Rails enviroment by default the `ActiveSupport::TaggedLogging` will be used.
+When there is no `Rails.logger`, the default logger is an instance of `ActiveSupport::TaggedLogging` logging to STDOUT.

-You may customize the logger we by in an initializer, for example:
+You may customize the logger in an initializer, for example:

 ```ruby
 ActiveModelSerializers.logger = Logger.new(STDOUT)